History of the SAT: Timeline

-1901: College Board begins administering essay exams
+1901: College Board begins administering exams

 On June 17, 1901, the first exams of the College Board were administered to 973 students across 67 locations in the United States, and two in Europe.
 Although those taking the test came from a variety of backgrounds, approximately one third were from New York, New Jersey, or Pennsylvania.
 The majority of those taking the test were from private schools, academies, or endowed schools.
 About 60% of those taking the test applied to Columbia University.
 The test contained sections on English, French, German, Latin, Greek, history, geography, political science, biology, mathematics, chemistry, and physics.
 The College Board exams, which required essay responses from students and took several days to administer, were graded on a scale with a maximum score of 100.
 Until 1910, the grades were accompanied by verbal designations: "Excellent" (90-100), "Good" (75-89), "Doubtful" (60-74), "Poor" (40-49) [sic] or "Very Poor" (below 40).

-1926: First administration of the SAT
+1926: First SAT administration

 The first administration of the SAT occurred on June 23, 1926, when it was known as the Scholastic Aptitude Test.
-This test, prepared by a committee headed by eugenicist and Princeton psychologist Carl Campbell Brigham, had sections of definitions, arithmetic, classification, artificial language, antonyms, number series, analogies, logical inference, and paragraph reading.
+This test, prepared by a committee headed by Princeton psychologist Carl Campbell Brigham, had sections of definitions, arithmetic, classification, artificial language, antonyms, number series, analogies, logical inference, and paragraph reading.
 Several sections of the SAT were minor revisions of those appearing in a test that Brigham had given to incoming freshman to Princeton University in 1925.
 For example, sub-test three (analogies) of the Princeton test was used verbatim (except for the ordering of the questions) as the SAT analogies sub-test.
 The Princeton test was itself derived from material taken from intelligence tests administered to recruits to the United States Army during World War I. Like many intelligence tests of the time, the non-mathematical questions on the SAT put considerable weight on word definitions and usage.
 The SAT was administered to 8,040 students (60% of them men) at over 300 test centers.
 The majority of men were applying to Yale University, University of Pennsylvania, or Princeton University, and the majority of women were applying to Smith College, Wellesley College, or Vassar College.
 The test was paced rather quickly: test-takers were given 97 minutes to answer 315 questions.
 The raw score of each participating student was converted to a score scale with a mean of 500 and a standard deviation of 100.
 This scale was effectively equivalent to a 200 to 800 scale, although students could score more than 800 and less than 200.